Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpreter

 \section{Legal Concept Interpreter}

-In order to obtain interpretations of vague legal concepts automatically, we design a framework, ATRI.
-Following the method of legal experts, our framework summarizes the specific applications of the vague concept in judicial practice based on relevant case judgments.
-Specifically, our framework is composed of three parts (Figure~\ref{fig:process}): (1) \textbf{Retrieve}: Retrieve case judgments that mention the concept.
-(2) \textbf{Filter\&Extract}: Select cases where the concept is analyzed in detail within the judgments, and extract the reasons for the determination of the concept in these cases.
+Following the method of legal experts, our legal concept interpreter summarizes the detailed applications of a given vague concept in judicial practice based on relevant cases.
+Specifically, it is composed of three parts (Figure~\ref{fig:process}): (1) \textbf{Retrieve}: Retrieve cases that mention the concept.
+(2) \textbf{Filter\&Extract}: Select cases where the concept is analyzed in detail within the cases and extract the reasons why the concept applies or not.
 (3) \textbf{Interpret}: Use LLMs to generate the interpretation of the concept based on the extracted reasons.